The Most Common Hair Color Mistakes—and How to Fix Them

 You dyed your hair too dark

-“This is the most common complaint I hear,” says Candy Diaz, a hair pro in New York City.
 For new at-home colorists, finding your best shade right out of the box (pun intended) is tricky.
-That’s one reason many pros recommend picking a box of color that’s a smidge lighter than you think you want because, more often than not, DIY color will process darker than expected.
-Stay on the safer side, and you’ll be saving yourself a lot of time and money in the long run.
+In fact, many pros recommend picking a box of color that’s a smidge lighter than you think you want because DIY color will often process darker than expected.
+It’s also easier to deepen color than it is to lighten it.
+So, if you stay on the safer and slightly darker side, you’ll have more room for easy adjustments if things don’t go quite to plan.

-Our custom conditioner can include the ingredients you need to support your hair’s overall health.
+“This should help fade the color pretty quickly,” she says.
+“Just be sure to follow with a good, nourishing conditioner because using dish soap can be very drying”.Our custom conditioner is highly nourishing and includes the hand-picked ingredients you need to support your hair’s overall health.
 If you are trying to remove a darker color, and your hair feels damaged, let us know.
 We will formulate a conditioner that can help restore moisture to your hair.

 Your roots are brassy

-Blue toners can also cancel out orange tones, and purple toners work really well to cancel out yellow tones.
-We also offer a custom anti-brass conditioner that can reduce the yellow or orange tones in your hair.
+We can also customize our conditioner to include anti-brass properties that reduce the yellow or orange tones in your hair.
 We recommend using this conditioner a few times to truly see the effects.
-Your hair will be moisturized and brass-free in no time.
+With the right application and frequency, your hair will be moisturized and brass-free in no time.

 Your roots are lighter than your lengths

 To avoid two-toned tresses, many color pros suggest applying permanent color only to the roots for the full recommended time.
-Then, for the final five minutes of processing, combing the color through the rest of your hair for a quick refresh.
+Then, for the final five minutes of processing, comb the color through the rest of your hair for a quick refresh.

 As for those lighter roots?
-A root touch-up kit (you can use one with permanent color—or temporary dye) will help deepen the shade until it’s time to color again in six or so weeks.
+A root touch-up kit (you can use one with permanent color or temporary dye) will help deepen the shade until it’s time to color again in six or so weeks.

 Your ends are dried and fried